Salaam Shalom Kitchen

 Our ethos is to bring together volunteers from many communities, to make friends and work for social change.
 We have a wide range of people who volunteer at the project offering a few hours of their time to help.
 Volunteers may be interested individuals or from organisations.

-We also receive support from Nottingham Liberal Synagogue, Nottingham Trent University and Nottingham University students, and various Muslim organisations, including the Pakistan Forum, Pakistan Centre, An Nisa Network, Al Zahra Institute.
-Other organisations that have volunteered or hosted evenings at SaSh include: The Pagan Society, Rothera Sharp Solicitors, Rebel Recruitment, The Vine Centre, Al Ahmadiyya Community, Elmswood GP surgery and the Malaysian Society.
+We also receive support from Nottingham Liberal Synagogue, Nottingham Trent University and Nottingham University students, Jsoc, cathsoc and Isoc, and various Muslim organisations, including the Pakistan Forum, Pakistan Centre, An Nisa Network, Al Zahra Institute.
+Many other organisations have volunteered or hosted evenings in the past.
 We have several local restaurants who very kindly regularly provide delicious cooked food for free to support us.
-We gratefully thank Chappati Junction and Khyber pass, Chaudhury catering, Madni Sweets, Royal Sweets.
+We gratefully thank Masala Junction who has provided food several times during the covid pandemic.

 We welcome individual volunteers from the student population and the wider community.
 We are able to accommodate one or two young people at a time who are working towards their Duke of Edinburgh Awards, but please be aware under 16’s are not allowed in the kitchen.
-We are open between 4 and 8 pm 50 weeks a year and we need volunteers to help prepare and serve food and hot drinks, chat to our guests and to help with clean-up.
+We are operate between 3 and 7 pm 52 weeks a year and we need volunteers to help prepare food and pack the grocery bags.
+We also need people who arrive at 5pm to interact with our guests and to give out hot food and groceries, and then to help with clean-up.
+We also need drivers to collect donations from supermarkets and Fairshare.

 Offering a few hours of your time once or twice a month would help us a lot, and is an opportunity to make new friends and do something significant and useful.
 If you are interested in volunteering, or if you want more information, please contact us.